cmkobel/mspipeline1/README.md

 The file config.yaml contains all the parameters needed for this pipeline to run.
 You should update the parameters so they reflect which samples you wish to process.

-Because nesvilab doesn't make their executables easily publicly available, you need to tell the pipeline where to find them on your system.
-Update addresses for the keys `philosopher_executable`, `msfragger_jar` and `ionquant_jar` which can be downloaded [here](https://github.com/nesvilab/philosopher/releases/latest), [here](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger) and [here](https://github.com/Nesvilab/IonQuant#download), respectively.
+Because nesvilab do not make their executables immediately publicly available, you need to tell the pipeline where to find them on your system.
+Update addresses for the keys `philosopher_executable`, `msfragger_jar`, `ionquant_jar` and `fragpipe_jar` which can be downloaded [here](https://github.com/nesvilab/philosopher/releases/latest), [here](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger), [here](https://github.com/Nesvilab/IonQuant#download) and [here](https://github.com/Nesvilab/FragPipe/releases), respectively.

 Currently the pipeline only supports the input of .d-files ([agilent/bruker](https://en.wikipedia.org/wiki/Mass_spectrometry_data_format#Proprietary_formats)).
 Create an item in batch_parameters where you define key `d_base` which is the base directory where all .d-files reside.
 Define key `database_glob` which is a path (or glob) to the fasta-amino acid files that you want to include in the target protein database.